awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The policy type does not support a federated identity provider in the principal element.
-Use a supported principal.
+Use a supported principal."
-"
 ```

 **Resolving the error**